 Melanie Strolz, marketing and communication manager at Hirschmann Automotive, highlights an additional function of the B2B shop: “In the web shop, potential customers can easily obtain the most important information about our products.
 That relieves the burden on our internal sales team.”

-The Professional Plus Edition of the B2B online shop was realised by the Shopware Enterprise partner Portaltech Reply.
+The B2B online shop was realised by the Shopware Enterprise partner Portaltech Reply.
 Since Hirschmann is pursuing a strategic goal with the shop, integration into existing business processes and optimising internal processes were very important.
 All the steps were defined precisely in workshops to guarantee the lasting success of the online shop.

 The company Hirschmann Automotive, founded in 1959, develops and manufactures special cable solutions, moulding technology, sensor and plug and connection systems, and high-voltage applications for the automotive sector.